Tillered Docs

 FieldTypeRequiredDescription

-• Peers cannot be deleted via compose.
-Removing a peer from the configuration file will not remove it from the cluster.
-Use arctic peers delete to remove peers.
+Peers cannot be deleted via compose.
+Removing a peer from the file does not remove it from the cluster.
+Use arctic peers delete.

 Service configuration